 SAFE 602 / SAFE 791, SAFE 605, SAFE 610, SAFE Elective

 Information on how to apply for graduate assistantships is posted on this website when we are accepting applications for new openings.
-We currently are not accepting applications.
+We are now accepting applications for spring 2018 graduate

 Admission to the MS in Safety Sciences program requires the same admission procedures established for admission to the School of Graduate Studies and Research-that is, a baccalaureate degree with a minimum 2.6 CGPA.